Data Protection Policy

 B) ORGANISATIONAL STRUCTURE

-Inbrit Logistics Limited is a company based in London having its registered and trading Office at Unit 3, Sovereign Park, Coronation Road, Park Royal.
+Inbrit Logistics Limited and Security Escorts Transport ( 2004 ) Limited are two companies based in London under Eagle Trans Group having their registered and trading Offices at Unit 3, Sovereign Park, Coronation Road, Park Royal.
 London NW10 7QP.

-The organisation is controlled by a Board of Directors.
-The company owns a freehold Office building at the above address, fully equipped with Office Contents to render office based freight forwarding services.
-The company has employed full time office staff to carry out activities pertaining to the freight forwarding sector which is mainly the preparation and control of shipping documents in order to facilitate a smooth export / import operation for the shippers and importers based in UK.
+The organisations are controlled by a Board of Directors.
+The Trust owns a freehold Office building at the above address onbehalf of Inbrit Logistics Limited and Security Escorts Transport ( 2004 ) Limited, fully equipped with Office Contents to render office based freight forwarding and transport services.
+The companies have employed full time office staff and drivers to carry out activities pertaining to the freight forwarding sector which is mainly the preparation and control of shipping documents in order to facilitate a smooth export / import operation for the shippers and importers based in UK and Inland Transportation.

-Our Freight Forwarding activities are consistent throughout the year and not seasonal based.
-The labour acquired by Inbrit Logistics Limited in pursuance of its operation is carried out at the registered trading premises.
+Our Freight Forwarding and Transport activities are consistent throughout the year and not seasonal based.
+The labour acquired by Inbrit Logistics Limited & Security Escorts Transport ( 2004 ) Limited are in pursuance of the operation carried out at the registered trading premises.
 The work is wholly carried out in the United Kingdom.

-Inbrit Logistics Limited considers that modern slavery encompasses:
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group consider that modern slavery encompasses:

 - Human trafficking;